Kitware/SMTK/doc/release/notes/resource-type-names.rst

 lists these registrars and overwrite their strings with ones better for your application; because your application registrar depends on others, it will always be invoked last.

+Currently, this facility is only used by the diagram panel.
+(In the future, descriptive phrases may also adopt these type labels.)